 Do Not Use Children as Game Pieces

-To follow on from the last point is another about your feelings of self worth.
-This is at an all time low in your life after divorce which leads to a very bad set of actions that too man men take to feel a little better.
+To follow on from the last point is another about your feelings of self-worth.
+This is at an all-time low in your life after divorce, which leads to a very bad set of actions that too many men take to feel a little better.

-What I am talking about is short term self esteem boosting action that make you feel more powerful, more in control, and more wanted.
+What I am talking about are short-term self-esteem-boosting actions that make you feel more powerful, more in control, and more wanted.
 The problem is that anything done so quickly never lasts long.
-Alcohol, violence, loose women, drugs, and many other actions that make you feel good for a short time quickly fade making you feel even worse.
-In extreme cases these things become an addiction as you feed your ego over and over again with things that do not nourish it, but make it even hungrier!
+Alcohol, violence, loose women, drugs, and many other actions that make you feel good for a short time quickly fade, making you feel even worse.
+In extreme cases, these things become an addiction as you feed your ego over and over again with things that do not nourish it, but instead make it even hungrier!

 Know the Grieving Process

-Just knowing that there is a process that we are all hard wired to go through is an important part of being able to move through these horrible bits of your life quickly and learn from it as well.
+Just knowing that there is a process that we are all hard-wired to go through is an important part of being able to move through these horrible bits of your life quickly and learn from them as well.

-So do not be afraid to feel these emotions, just make sure to view it in context and learn from each part as much as you can.
-Once you have let out all of the negative feelings it is like purging yourself of a poison and being able to live without a bleeding and festering wound.
+So do not be afraid to feel these emotions; just make sure to view them in context and learn from each part as much as you can.
+Once you have let out all of the negative feelings, it is like purging yourself of a poison and being able to live without a bleeding and festering wound.

-If you do something you let yourself do it, your emotions and feelings influenced you but they did not force you to do anything.
-No matter what rage or injustice you feel you are on total control of your own actions.
-Lack of self control is a lack of self respect which we have discussed is an essential part of being a happier and better adjusted person.
+If you do something, you let yourself do it; your emotions and feelings influenced you, but they did not force you to do anything.
+No matter what rage or injustice you feel, you are in total control of your own actions.
+Lack of self-control is a lack of self-respect, which (as we have discussed) is an essential part of being a happier and better-adjusted person.

 Work Towards Forgiveness